 Best DACs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2021.

-You might not realise, but most of us make use of at least one digital-to-analogue converter (or DAC) every single day.
-Any device that delivers digital sound – be it a Blu-ray player, digital TV box, games console, portable music player or smartphone – requires a DAC to convert its audio to an analogue signal before it is output.
+You might not realise it, but most of us make use of at least one digital-to-analogue converter (DAC) every single day.
+Any device that delivers digital sound – be it a laptop, Blu-ray player, digital TV box, games console, portable music player or smartphone – requires a DAC to convert its audio to an analogue signal before it is output.

-Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” (more on that shortly) that makes sense only within the digital domain.
-In short, DACs play a large part in making digital music worthwhile.
+Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” that makes sense only within the digital domain.
+In short, DACs play a huge part in making digital music worthwhile.

-The very best DACs will make your system sing, but something sub-optimal - or sticking to the ones used in some components - might prevent you getting the most from your set-up.
+The very best DACs will make your system sing, but something sub-optimal - or sticking to the ones used in regular do-it-all components like those mentioned above – might prevent you getting the most from your set-up.

-Whether you're after a cheap USB DAC for your laptop, a high-end device to slip into a home hi-fi system, or a hybrid of the two, you're sure to find a contender on our list of the best DACs.
+Whether you're after a cheap USB DAC for your laptop, a portable model to improve your on-the-go phone sound, a high-end device to slip into a home hi-fi system, or a multi-purpose hybrid, you're sure to find a contender on this list of the best DACs...

 See all our DAC reviews